Probiotics can help peanut allergies in kids, says new study

 The results were that of the 56 participants who completed the study, 23 out of 28 participants treated with probiotic and peanut OIT (PPOIT) achieved a sustained unresponsiveness as opposed to 1 of 28 placebo-treated participants.
 It was found that 89.7% of the PPOIT treated participants were desensitised as opposed to only 7.1% of placebo-treated participants.
 The participants who received the PPOIT showed an association with reduced response to peanut skin prick tests and peanut-specific IgE levels.

 These results are considered to be a substantial clinical result.
 The researchers wrote “Intention-to-treat analysis demonstrated the treatment was highly efficacious: just over 80% of subjects receiving active treatment compared with less than 4% of control subjects achieved possible sustained unresponsiveness, providing an NNT [number needed to treat] of nine to produce clinical benefit in seven children.”
-They concluded that ‘PPOIT was effective in inducing possible sustained unresponsiveness and immune changes that suggest modulation of the peanut-specific immune response’
+They concluded that ‘PPOIT was effective in inducing possible sustained unresponsiveness and immune changes that suggest modulation of the peanut-specific immune response’.

 This is a strong indication for use of probiotics for supporting the body against allergens.
 However, more investigation is needed to confirm whether participants actually attain a prolonged unresponsiveness with the use of probiotic and peanut OIT.

 Another recent study3 also looked at the link between immunology, gut bacteria and allergies.
 The researchers tested their theory by exposing two groups of mice to peanut allergens.
 One group was bred in sterile conditions, and the other group of mice were treated with antibiotics when newborn.
 Both of these groups of mice displayed a strong immune response (higher levels of antigens) to peanut allergens compared to the group of mice with a normal, ‘un-tampered’ with gut bacteria.
 The researchers then found that this sensitivity to food allergens could be reversed in both groups of affected mice when a mix of Clostridia bacteria were reintroduced.
 This is a group of bacteria that is found in humans.
 Interestingly when another group of intestinal bacteria called Bacteroids were introduced it was found these had no affect on the allergens.
-Reaffirming that species and strain of bacteria are really important.
+Reaffirming that species and strain of bacteria (see Probiotics Learning Lab) are really important.

 The researchers looked further into this using genetic analysis and found that Clostridia stimulated innate immune cells to produce high levels of interleukin-22.
 This is a signalling molecule which is known to decrease permeability of the intestinal lining.
 It’s this impermeability which is thought to increase the likelihood of food allergies in children.

 So these are pretty convincing clinical results!
 Does this therefore mean that children with allergies should take probiotics?
 Well it certainly points in that direction.
 But we mustn't forget that there is a bigger picture.
 We need to look at the coincidence in the rise of allergies combined with the rise in obesity and auto-immune diseases.
 These are all known to be both related to gut health, but also to diet and lifestyle.
 As mentioned at the beginning of the article these rapid growths we have seen in the 21st century coincide with a change in treatments as well as diets.
 We have increased our use of anti-biotics and often repeat prescriptions are required due to an increase in antibiotic resistance.
 There has also been a rise in awareness of the effect our increased hygiene and decline in children being outdoors may have on a child’s microbiome.
 This was discussed on BBC's Horizon programme not so long ago.
-Kathy has written a really fascinating blog post on this.
+Kathy has written a really fascinating blog post on this, which you can see over in the Probiotics Learning Lab.
 It raised a lot of interest and provoked several enquires.
 Last but not least of course then there is food!
 Our grains and sugar intake, the massive cereal and fizzy drinks industry and how we have fallen away from the diet that would be natural and non harmful to us as the present one appears to be.